If you’re travelling alone, and are unaccustomed to the frenzies of India, streets in Varanasi may just be the craziest Indian experience for you!

 The cremation of bodies on this ghat is a very public experience.
 Many visitors who are unfamiliar with these customs are often shocked at how graphic the entire process can be.

 Read these Varanasi travel tips for tips on what to expect from the ghats in Varanasi and how to prepare yourself better before getting there.
-Also, this Varanasi travel guide for suggestions on what to see there, how to travel and more.
+Also, this Varanasi travel guide is for suggestions on what to see there, how to travel and more.
+If you are looking for a place to stay in Varanasi, read this article on the best accommodation hostels in the city.

 Despite being India’s spiritual capital, preventing a tourist tout can be tough in Varanasi.
 Consider one in ten people wanting to rip off tourists, regardless.